Florida panhandle: Economy

-Historically, the economy of the Panhandle depended mainly on farming, forestry and lumbering, paper mills, import/export shipping at Pensacola and to a lesser extent at Panama City, shipbuilding, and commercial fishing.
+Historically, the economy of the panhandle depended mainly on farming, forestry and lumbering, paper mills, import/export shipping at Pensacola and to a lesser extent at Panama City, shipbuilding, and commercial fishing.
 After World War II, the economy was boosted by the numerous military bases established in the region, as well as the growth of tourism and the hospitality industry.

 In addition to military bases, state and local governments, hospitals, schools, and colleges, major private employers in the second half of the twentieth century included Monsanto and Westinghouse plants at Pensacola, the St. Joe Paper Company in Port St. Joe, and Gulf Power, a major electric utility company.

+Beyond the contributions of tourism and the military, the Trade, Transportation, and Utilities sector serves as the region's second-largest employer.
+This sector is supported by regional logistics hubs, such as the Port of St. Joe.

+The Apalachicola Bay oyster fishery's ecological collapse in 2012 is a major contemporary issue.
+This fishery historically provided 90% of Florida's oysters, and its decline is linked to reduced freshwater inflow from upstream river basins.

-Unlike central and southern Florida, the Panhandle has never been a producer of citrus crops because the area is subject to regular frosts and freezes in wintertime, which destroy citrus fruits.
+Unlike central and southern Florida, the panhandle has never been a producer of citrus crops because the area is subject to regular frosts and freezes during winter, which destroy citrus fruits.

+The Category 5 Hurricane Michael in 2018 caused long-lasting demographic impacts in the area.
+For instance, 5.2% of Bay County's population permanently relocated, which resulted in increased social imbalance in the county.

 Transportation

 Road

-Interstate 10 is the only interstate highway in the Panhandle, connecting the extreme west with North Florida and Jacksonville.
-Other older east–west routes include U.S. Highway 90 and U.S. Highway 98.
-Important north–south routes west of the Apalachicola River include U.S. Highway 29, U.S. Highway 331, and U.S. Highway 231, all linking to Alabama and Interstate 65.
-State Road 20 stretches from Niceville to Tallahassee.
+I-10 is the only interstate highway in the panhandle, connecting the extreme west with North Florida and Jacksonville.
+Other older east–west routes include US 90 and US 98.
+Important north–south routes west of the Apalachicola River include US 29, US 331, and US 231, all linking to Alabama and I-65.
+SR 20 stretches from Niceville to Tallahassee.

 Rail

 Freight service is provided by the Class III Florida Gulf & Atlantic Railroad, which acquired most of the CSX main line from Pensacola to Jacksonville on June 1, 2019.
 (For the history of this line, see Pensacola and Atlantic Railroad.)

 Passenger service ended with the creation of Amtrak in 1971, but was revived with the extension of the Sunset Limited to Orlando beginning in 1993; however, passenger service was discontinued after Hurricane Katrina struck the Gulf Coast in 2005.
-Other regional short-line railroads serving the Panhandle are the Alabama and Gulf Coast Railway (formerly BNSF Railway, ex-Frisco Railway), the Bay Line Railroad, and the AN Railway.
+Other regional short-line railroads serving the panhandle are the Alabama and Gulf Coast Railway (formerly BNSF Railway, ex-Frisco Railway), the Bay Line Railroad, and the AN Railway.